+3/2012/0168/P

-Plan No: Proposal: Location: Reasons for Refusal 3/2012/0168/P Single storey conservatory extension to the rear.
-Re- submission.
-Hill House Hesketh Lane Chipping G1, ENV1, H10, SPG - Inappropriate design and materials to the visual detriment of the appearance of the property and the Area of Outstanding Natural Beauty.
-3/2012/0178/P Full redecoration to the external building in like for like colours.
+Single storey conservatory extension to the rear.
+Resubmission.

+Hill House Hesketh Lane Chipping G1.
+ENV1.
+H10.
+SPG - Inappropriate design and materials the visual detriment of the appearance of the property and the Area of Outstanding Natural Beauty.

+3/2012/0178/P

+Full redecoration to the external building in like for like colours.
 Internal alterations as follows: form new structural opening linking the existing Bar Area to the proposed Dining Area.
-Removal of asbestos containing artex to the existing Lounge Area, ceiling and reskinned and painted, with new timber beams applied and stained dark.
+Removal of asbestos containing artex to the existing Lounge Area. ceiling and reskinned and painted, with new timber beams applied and stained dark.
 New 1100mm high timber T&G wall panelling, stained dark and polished to all walls within the proposed Dining and Snug Area.
-New fixed seating to the proposed Dining and Snug Area.
-New fixed seating to the proposed Dining and Snug Area.
-New fixed seating to the proposed Dining and Snug Area in a traditional style, having turned legs and deep buttoned backs.
+New fixed seating to proposed Dining and Snug Area in a traditional style, having turned legs and deep buttoned backs.
 New areas of flooring, which include timber, stone, rugs and ceramic tiles.
-General redecoration throughout - painted finishes to be repainted, existing stained dark and polished.
-New joinery to be restained dark and polished.
-All alterations to enhance and to be Bailey Arms Hotel Avenue Road Hurst Green The proposal would have an unduly harmful impact upon the character and significance of the listed building because of the loss of and damage to important historic fabric.
-This includes the removal of walling which maintains the identities and planform of the historic barn and housebody elements, the alteration of flooring and the alteration of ceiling/first floor structures.
+General redecoration throughout painted finishes to repainted, existing stained ioinery to be restained dark and polished.
+New joinery to be stained dark and polished.
+All alterations to enhance and to be sympathetic to the character of the building

+Bailey Arms Hotel Avenue Road Hurst Green The proposal would have an unduly harmful impact upon the character and significance of the listed building because of the loss of and damage to important historic fabric.
+This includes the removal of which walling maintains the identities and planform of the historic barn and housebody elements. the alteration of flooring and the alteration of ceiling/first floor structures.
 This would be contrary to Policy ENV20 of the Ribble Valley Districtwide Local Plan.